aptos-labs/aptos-core/docker/compose/aptos-node/README.md

     $ aptos genesis generate-keys --output-dir ~/$WORKSPACE
     ```

-    This will create a `private-keys.yaml` file for you, Backup your key files somewhere safe, this is important for you to establish ownership of your node, and it will be used to claim your rewards later if eligible.
+    This will create three files: `private-keys.yaml`, `validator-identity.yaml`, `validator-full-node-identity.yaml` for you.
+Backup your key files somewhere safe, this is important for you to establish ownership of your node, and it will be used to claim your rewards later if eligible.
 Very important!!

 5. Configure validator information, you need to setup a static IP / DNS address which can be used by the node, and make sure the network / firewalls are properly configured to accept external connections.

     ```
-    $ aptos genesis set-validator-configuration --keys-dir ~/$WORKSPACE --local-repository-dir ~/$WORKSPACE --username <pick a username for your node> --validator-host <Validator Node IP / DNS address>:<Port> --full-node-host <Full Node IP / DNS address>:<Port>
+    $ aptos genesis set-validator-configuration \
+        --keys-dir ~/$WORKSPACE --local-repository-dir ~/$WORKSPACE \
+        --username <pick a username for your node> \
+        --validator-host <Validator Node IP / DNS address>:<Port> \
+        --full-node-host <Full Node IP / DNS address>:<Port>

     # for example, with IP:

-    $ aptos genesis set-validator-configuration --keys-dir ~/$WORKSPACE --local-repository-dir ~/$WORKSPACE --username aptosbot --validator-host 35.232.235.205:6180 --full-node-host 34.135.169.144:6182
+    $ aptos genesis set-validator-configuration \
+        --keys-dir ~/$WORKSPACE --local-repository-dir ~/$WORKSPACE \
+        --username aptosbot \
+        --validator-host 35.232.235.205:6180 \
+        --full-node-host 34.135.169.144:6182

     # for example, with DNS:

-    $ aptos genesis set-validator-configuration --keys-dir ~/$WORKSPACE --local-repository-dir ~/$WORKSPACE --username aptosbot --validator-host bot.aptosdev.com:6180 --full-node-host fn.bot.aptosdev.com:6182
+    $ aptos genesis set-validator-configuration \
+        --keys-dir ~/$WORKSPACE --local-repository-dir ~/$WORKSPACE \
+        --username aptosbot \
+        --validator-host bot.aptosdev.com:6180 \
+        --full-node-host fn.bot.aptosdev.com:6182
     ```

     This will create a YAML file in your working directory with your username, e.g. `aptosbot.yml`, it should looks like: